 One of the major things the sub got into trouble for was statements like “kill all slave owners”.
 Indeed one of their mods got banned for this.

 “Kill all slaveowners” isn’t even advocacy of extra-legal violence, it’s presumably just a call to institute the death penalty for slave owners.
 I don’t support that call because I have a consistent opposition to the death penalty for all crimes, but it seems to me that “all slave owners should be killed by the state” is a legitimate political opinion nonetheless.
+No one would assume a comment like “we should kill all murderers” was advocacy for extra-legal violence- why is slave owning different.
 Would Reddit ban people advocating for the death penalty for other types of crime?
 Presumably not.

 I’m not saying that r/CTH didn’t deserve to be banned, just that some of the reasons they got into trouble were dodgy.
 It smells like the Reddit administration looking for a left-wing sacrifice to avoid accusations of bias when they took down a bunch of right-wing subreddits.
 Any suggestion of moral equivalency between Chapotraphouse and The Donald must be rejected.

 Moralism, punitiveness and absolutism